mikepk/pybald/docs/error_handling.rst

 Errors
 ======

-Error handling in PyBald is handled via *WSGI middleware*\ .
+Error handling in Pybald is handled via *WSGI middleware*\ .